Deca Loših Muzičara: 1989–2009

 The band was formed in 1988 by Jova Jović (guitar), Aleksandar Siljanovski "Silja" (vocals), Zoran Živković (bass guitar), Zoran Milivojević "Mikac" (drums), Vladan Miljković "Milje" (saxophone), Đorđe Anđelić "Kića" (trumpet) and Ivan Blagojević "Uške" (trumpet).
 Saxophonist Dušan Petrović was also a temporary band member, but soon moved to Plejboj.
 After Blagojević's departure, trumpet player Borislav "Bora" Veličković joined the band.
 The band won the first place at the last edition of the Youth Festival in Subotica in 1990, and their song "Doživotno osuđen na ljubav" ("Sentenced to Love for Life ") appeared on the festival official compilation album.

 The recording of the band's debut album, Dobardan!
 (Goodday!), produced by Vlada Žeželj, was finished in early 1992, but, due to political and economic situation in the country, it was a year later that the album was released.
 Influenced by the at-the-time-popular American rock sound and colored with brass sections, the songs "Kreditna kartica" ("Credit Card"), which partially features lyrics in Slovene (as Siljanovski lived in Slovenia for some time), "Zeka" ("Bunny"), "Ljubomora" ("Jealousy") and "Mara", provided significant airplay to the band.
 The album also featured two bonus tracks, "Ja sam tvoj čovek" ("I'm Your Man") and "Njena je, njena je" ("It Belongs to Her, It Belongs to Her").
 The band got the opportunity to represent SR Yugoslavia at the Music Days festival held in Strasbourg.
 In the meantime, the band's brass section started recording and occasionally performing with the oi! punk rock band Direktori.
 The band also appeared in Srđan Dragojević's movie Dva sata kvalitetnog TV programa (Two Hours of Quality TV Programme), performing a cover version of Metak song "Da mi je biti morski pas" ("If I Were a Shark"), which they soon added to their live repertoire.

 The band's second album, Prolećni dan (Spring Day), brought the songs "Vlade Divac", dedicated to the famous basketball player, "Konji ritma" ("Rhythm Horses") and the title track, which became essential part of the band's live performances.
 The song "Ubiše Pabla" ("Pablo Got Killed") featured improvised lyrics in Spanish.
 The album was produced by the band themselves, and Martin Petrić on percussion and Deže Molnar on saxophone appeared as guests on the album.
 After the album release, the band recorded a cover version of AC/DC song "Let There Be Rock", which was released on the Radio Boom 93 various artists compilation Ovo je zemlja za nas?!?
 (This Is the Land for Us?!?).
-On the Radio Index various artists compilation Nas slušaju svi, mi ne slušamo nikoga (Everybody Listens to Us, We Listen to Nobody), Deca Loših Muzičara appeared wit the unplugged version of "Dobardan!", recorded at Belgrade Youth Center, and a cover of the old schlager song "Vi što maštate o sreći" ("You Who Dream of Happiness"), recorded with alternative rock musician Rambo Amadeus.
+On the Radio Index various artists compilation Nas slušaju svi, mi ne slušamo nikoga (Everybody Listens to Us, We Listen to Nobody), Deca Loših Muzičara appeared with the unplugged version of "Dobardan!", recorded at Belgrade Youth Center, and a cover of the old schlager song "Vi što maštate o sreći" ("You Who Dream of Happiness"), recorded with alternative rock musician Rambo Amadeus.